 How Long Do Criminal Lawyers Spend On A Case?

 Just like every case will vary in cost, they will also vary in length.
 Cases as simple as a misdemeanor that will likely resolve before going to trial won’t take very long.
 The more severe the crime, the more time it will take to resolve.
 For example, an attorney may spend more time on a case where someone was harmed as opposed to a victimless crime like theft.
 Even when victims are involved, they might spend more time on something like a first-degree murder case than a second-degree murder charge.
 (See our blog: What is the Difference Between First and Second-Degree Murder?)
 This has to do with the amount of time and resources it takes to build a solid case in your favor.

 Criminal lawyers may handle multiple cases within a single day.
 But other cases may take up all their time for months or years on end.
 To get a clearer picture of how many hours your lawyer will be working for you, the best way is to consult with one.
 By contacting Jeff Weeden and giving him the details of your case, he will be able to provide you with the best estimate.

 How Do I Find A Criminal Defense Attorney in Denver?

-There are many ways to go about finding a criminal defense attorney.
+There are many ways to go about finding a criminal defense attorney in Colorado.
 Especially in today’s day and age, hundreds of attorneys are a click away.

 To find the best one for your case, you should search for a lawyer in your area who handles the types of crimes you’re charged with.
 Look at their previous case results.
 It is also important to pay attention to their previous clients’ reviews and testimonies.
 Don’t just look for the cheapest lawyer you can find, because often that will cost you in the end.
 There is a reason skilled attorneys are more expensive.
 It’s because they’re good at what they do.